godfreynolan/teachable/README.md

 ### Building the Layouts of Activity
 ### 1. Creating the MApplication Class
-In the project file navigator, go to app -> java -> com -> riis -> fpv, and right-click on the fpv directory.
+In the project file navigator, go to app -> java -> com -> riis -> cameraapp, and right-click on the cameraapp directory.
 Select New -> Kotlin Class to create a new kotlin class and name it as MApplication.kt.

 Then, open the MApplication.kt file and replace the content with the following:
 ```kotlin